 Churn Rate is the flip side of retention.
 It measures the percentage of customers who stop doing business with you over a specific period.
 While it’s never fun to see customers leave, monitoring your churn rate is critical for the health of your company.
 It’s a direct indicator of customer dissatisfaction and can signal problems with your product, onboarding, or support.
 Since it costs significantly less to keep an existing customer than to acquire a new one, keeping a close eye on churn helps you identify and fix issues before they impact a larger portion of your customer base.
 It’s an essential early-warning system for your business.

-Common Customer Lifecycle Challenges (and Their Solutions)
+Common Customer Lifecycle Challenges (and How to Fix Them)

 Even with a solid strategy, you’ll likely run into a few bumps while managing the customer lifecycle.
 Most companies face similar hurdles, from internal misalignments to mismatched messaging.
 The good news is that these challenges are solvable.
 Recognizing them is the first step to creating a smoother, more profitable customer journey.
 Here are four of the most common issues and how you can start fixing them.